 |Translation in More Understandable Form||Before creation there existed a golden womb, he was the only lord of everything born.
 He holds earth and this heaven. Ṛgveda 10.121.1.|

 There are two complete hymns 10.129 and 10.130 for creation.
-These both hymns contain 7-7 sloks respectively which tells us more about the universe creation.
+Both hymns contain 7-7 sloks respectively which tells us more about the universe creation.
 These hymns’ translation is so easy to understand that we can easily relate it with Big Bang theory with little imagination.
 Although it tells us far more than the Big Bang.
 Reading these hymns are so interesting.
 Below hymns, translation is done by Ralph T.H.
 Griffith

 THEN was not non-existent nor existent: there was no realm of air, no sky beyond it.
 What covered in, and where? and what gave shelter?
 Was water there, unfathomed depth of water?